cobrowseio/cobrowse-sdk-xamarin/docs/user-generated-codes.md

 You may expose a small UI in your app for users to generate a 6-digit code that they pass to an agent over the phone or chat to initiate a session.

+**Note:** this guide will use our default UI to display the code.
+To build your own 6 digit code UI see [customizing the interface](./customizing-the-interface.md).

 ### Xamarin.iOS implementation

 To setup user-initiated sessions: